 Students study visual arts with a dedicated art teacher from preschool through 8th grade.
-They are introduced to a variety of techniques and mediums, including architectural design, drawing, three dimensional artwork, ceramics, collage, mixed media, printmaking, painting, fiber arts and glass fusing.
+They are introduced to a variety of techniques and mediums, including architectural design, drawing, three-dimensional artwork, ceramics, collage, mixed media, printmaking, painting, fiber arts, and glass fusing.
 Each division has a dedicated art studio with a wide variety of materials and resources for exploration and creativity, including five pottery wheels, a clay kiln, two glass kilns, a slab roller, and a clay extruder.
 In addition, students learn about a variety of artists - both historical and working, and the visual vocabulary of art.

 Dedicated Art Gallery

 Student artwork can be found on display throughout our hallways and in our dedicated art gallery housed in the Laura and Jack Boyd Smith, Jr. Performing Arts Center.
 The art gallery offers the opportunity for dedicated art exhibitions featuring various grade levels and topics relevant to current classroom curriculum or happenings in our local community.
 Students also work with a local guest artist each year to create a collaborate art exhibit.

 Lower school students collaborating with local artist Freddy Rodriguez to create a kindness mural.

 Looking at art can help you gain different perspectives, engage new thought processes, and find a commonality with others.
 But where do you begin?
 Discover how art teacher, Jess Loyd, introduced the idea of looking at art to her middle school classes and how you can follow the same steps to begin exploring art!